kimsoomnin/PyCHAM/README.md

 				Must be at most the value of op_spl_step.
 Default is 60 s.

 op_spl_step = Time (s) interval for solving operator-split processes over, must be at
 				least as long as bc_time_step.
 Default to 60 s.
+Can be set to more than the total_model_time variable above to prevent opertaor-split processes occuring.

 recording_time_step = Time interval for recording results (s).
 Must be at least the value
 					of bc_time_step.
 Defaults to 60 s.